 Product 5: Blue Buffalo Life Protection Dry Puppy Food

-Their puppy food formula has three primary protein sources: deboned chicken, chicken meal, and turkey meal.
-Because two of them are in meal form, buyers can be assured of the high protein content since meal form has 300% more protein than their raw counterparts.
+Their puppy food formula has three primary protein sources: real chicken, chicken meal, and turkey meal.
+Because two of them are in meal form, buyers can be assured of the high protein content.
+Meal form generally has 300% more protein than their raw counterparts.
 In fact, if you look at the label, each 417 calories-per-cup contains about 36% of crude protein.

 As for the fat, the ingredients include salmon oil and ground flaxseeds.
-Both are excellent sources of omega 3- and omega 6- fatty acids.
+Both are excellent sources of omega 3-fatty acids and omega 6-fatty acids.
 They also added natural ingredients like spinach, carrots, and broccoli as a healthier source of vitamins and minerals even though the formula is already fortified with them.

 The company recommends combining this formula with wet food especially for puppies that do not have teeth yet.
-As they get older, gradually decrease the amount of wet food until they can finish a full dry meal.
+As they get older, you can gradually decrease the amount of wet food until they can finish a full dry meal, if you wish.

 Their pet food items are based on the premise that dog food must be heavily patterned on the diet of their ancestors.
 Thus, their dog food formulas derived their protein sources from animals in the wild, the common prey of ancestral dogs.

 For this formula, they utilized buffalo meat and lamb meal, followed by roasted bison and venison (as stated in the title) and beef as the protein source, along with egg products, providing most of the 28% crude protein.
 For the fat, they added canola oil, salmon oil, flaxseed, and ocean fish meal, all of which are excellent sources of omega 3- and omega 6-fatty acids plus DHA which is also essential for brain development.